 M.A. in International Studies

-M.A. – Southeast Asia Studies
+M.A. – Southeast Asian Studies

 The Master of Arts program in Southeast Asian Studies offers students a framework within which to carry out the interdisciplinary study of the peoples and nations of insular and mainland Southeast Asia―Brunei, Burma, Cambodia, Indonesia, Laos, Malaysia, The Philppines, Singapore, Thailand, Timor Loro’sae, and Viet Nam.
 The curriculum combines training in one or more Southeast Asian languages with study of various aspects of modern and classical Southeast Asian civilizations.
 The University has a distinguished faculty of scholars who provide instruction in diverse areas of Southeast Asian studies, offering a rich variety of courses on these topics.